 It’s high time fathers started fighting this fight, too.
 Their kids could probably do with a little bit more of their attention, plus their partners are getting overwhelmed, and I bet that’s affecting the overall home environment—and not in a positive way.

 Hear me out, I’m not suggesting something radical like fire both the mothers and fathers in the labour force; but here are three suggestions that I believe can help the situation.

 - Family-Forward Work Policies: Workplaces could also help by creating family-forward policies to allow mothers a little more space to breathe.
-For example, I know of two companies in Kenya that provide a spacious decorated room with childcare personnel for young children with mothers who work in the company.
-Also, I know of an employer who gives an allowance of 30 minutes to a single mother employee who has two kids, when she reports to work in the morning.
+For example, I know of two companies in Kenya that provide a spacious decorated room with childcare personnel for young children whose mothers work in the company.
+Also, I know of an employer who gives an allowance of 30 minutes to a single mother employee who has two kids when she reports to work in the morning.

-- More Support From Men: Lastly, but definitely not the least, men could put up a little fight for their partners, mothers, sisters and fellow human beings towards this battle.
+- More Support From Men: Lastly, but definitely not the least, men could put up a little fight for their partners, mothers, sisters, and fellow human beings in this battle.
 They can start by helping out with taking care of the house and the children, especially since a good number of them are also working from home.
-Then they can stand up for women in their surroundings, and support those policies and infrastructures that will lessen the burden that is always falling on women when it comes to taking care of homes, children, parents in their old-age, etc.
+Then they can stand up for women in their surroundings, and support those policies and infrastructures that will lessen the burden that is always falling on women when it comes to taking care of homes, children, elderly parents, etc.

 Mothers deserve better.
 They do enough already, and they could do with a lot more help from everybody else.

 To all the mothers in the world, I wish you all the love, peace, good health, and support you deserve during these trying times.
-I hope, for the sake of you and me, that the future will be a lot better and the world more supportive.
-Cheers.
+I hope, for our sake, that the future will be a lot better and the world more supportive.